gui-silva-github/chatNodeJS/README.md

-# ChatBot com NodeJS
+# Chat com NodeJS

 This repository houses a straightforward chatbot developed following the principles taught in the fourth lesson of the "Intensivão de Javascript" by Hashtag Treinamentos, using Node.js.
-The chatbot serves as a basic implementation to demonstrate key concepts covered in the course, offering a starting point for further exploration and enhancement, only localhost users can exchange messages.
+The chat serves as a basic implementation to demonstrate key concepts covered in the course, offering a starting point for further exploration and enhancement, only localhost users can exchange messages.

 # Recursos